Why Don’t Women Invest? (As Much As Men)

 Why don’t women invest as much as men?
 Why are so many women not investing at all?

 Hell, even I didn’t invest until I was 25, and I worked for an investment management company!
 So what, exactly, was my excuse?

 Well, I was busy celebrating my newfound financial freedom by siphoning money from my bank and into the coffers of San Francisco’s grimiest dive bars and costume shops.
-When I wasn’t at work or slugging whiskey, you could find me throwing away important pieces of mail, eating cold chow mein beneath the covers, or numbing through some Facebook quiz that culminated in a riveting explanation as to which Disney princess I most embody.
-Yep, I did it, I took the Disney princess quiz……YOU GUYS I AM NOT PROUD ABOUT IT!!!
-And I took that quiz not just once, but multiple times, changing my answers to manipulate for a desired outcome.
-(Come on, internet, I wanna be Mulan!!!)
-So yeah, that was my excuse.
-I was a apathetic about investing and it was fun to do exactly what I wanted.
+When I wasn’t at work or slugging whiskey, you could find me throwing away important pieces of mail, eating cold chow mein beneath the covers, or numbing through Facebook quizzes culminating in a riveting explanation as to which Disney princess I most embody.
+Yep, I did it, I took the Disney princess quiz……don’t pretend like you didn’t!

 Okay, your turn!
 What’s your excuse??
 How come you don’t invest?
 Or if you do invest, but aren’t sure what you’re doing/aren’t doing enough, why is that?